-→ Five species of the genus Antennatus are left
+→ Five species of the genus Abantennarius are left

-These five frogfish species often but not always have a round spot on their dorsal fin, and several species are found worldwide.
-These species were previously assigned to the genus Antennarius, but new DNA tests have shown that they are more closely related to frogfishes of the genus Antennatus.
+These five species often but not always have a round spot on their dorsal fin, and widely distributed.
+These species were previously assigned to the genus Antennarius.
+DNA tests have shown that they are closely related to frogfishes of the genus Antennatus but differ enough to be a separate genus: Abantennarius.
 Even for ichthyologists these species are difficult to differentiate and more so for the layman.
 Without a close look at the rod, lure, and tail no accurate identification is possible.

 - → The gill opening lies adjacent to the anal fin instead of the base of the pectoral fins.
 Long rod with lure.
-Very uncommon! - → Antennatus analis (Tail-Jet Frogfish), 3-7cm - → Long rod, lure with filaments.
+Very uncommon! - → Abantennarius analis (Tail-Jet Frogfish), 3-7cm - → Long rod, lure with filaments.
 Second spine is very long and slender with small clusters.
-Dorsal spot encircled with yellow ring. - → Antennatus rosaceus (Spiny-tufted / Rosy Frogfish), up to 4cm
+Dorsal spot encircled with yellow ring. - → Abantennarius rosaceus (Spiny-tufted / Rosy Frogfish), up to 4cm